 The family room in this Atherton home was in sad shape.
 The vaulted ceilings had a lot of cracks, with two built-in-mirrors above the fireplace.
 All cracks were repaired and mirrors removed.
-Walls and ceilings were painted.
-Beams were primed and painted, and bolts were highlighted with high gloss black.
+We primed and painted the ceiling and all the walls, then the beams got the same treatment.
+The bolts were highlighted with high gloss black paint.
+Awesome look!

 The Atherton family room underwent a major facelift.
 It had been painted with a boring beige color.
 We highlighted all trims with Benjamin Moore high gloss SuperWhite.
 We painted all the ceiling panes and walls with a warm gray color.
 Cabinets were painted with high gloss gray, a darker version of the wall color.